Halong Bay

 Highlights:

-At the foot of the high mountains of Dau Go Island, quite close to Thien Cung cave
+Location: At the foot of Dau Go Island, near Thien Cung Cave.

 4. Cong Dam Fishing Village